 We purchased the Sigma EM-140 DG ring flash a couple of years ago to use on the Canon MP-E 65mm macro lens.
 The flash mounts on the end of the lens using the supplied adapters but this leaves the flash lights around 30mm in front of the lens.
 The Canon MP-E 65mm macro lens has a very short focal distance when on higher magnifications and the subject was going inside the flash unit and was unusable.
-To rectify this problem and to give a more even light at lower magnifications we decided to try to make a new mount which would bring the front of the flash to be level with the end of the lens.
+To rectify this problem and to give a more even light at lower magnifications we decided to try to make a new mount which would bring the front of the flash to fit level with the end of the lens.

 Doing this has resulted in the loss of the lowest magnification but the improved flash quality has made up for the loss of the 1:1 focal length.